-MUS 318 - History of Music II
+MUS 318WI - History of Music II

-(3 credits, alternate years, consult department) (IGE option under Aesthetic Experience)

-Music history courses present a summary of the chronological development of music in western civilization.
+(3 credits; alternate years, consult department) (Writing intensive) (IGE option under Aesthetic Experience) Music history courses present a summary of the chronological development of music in western civilization.
 Music from the Classical era to the middle of the 19th century is covered.